 The carbon remains stored in all wood products for the life of the product.

-What are the environmental benefits of building with wood?
+What are the environmental benefits of choosing wood over other materials?

 Are harvested trees replanted?

 Forest management for wood production is a commercial activity.
-It is therefore in the interests of forest growers and their customers to replant harvested trees to ensure their business continues into the future.
+It is therefore in the interests of forest growers and their customers to replant harvested trees to ensure their business thrives.

 In Australia, more than 70 million seedlings are planted each year by Australia’s plantation owners, while native forest managers renew their forests through natural or artificial reseeding.